By Dani Rodriguez-Brindicci, MS, RDN,

 one-and-a-half days for some people.
 Include more of this healthy vitamin

-in your diet with citrus fruits such as oranges, grapefruit and tangerines,
+in your diet with foods such as oranges, grapefruit, tangerines, red bell

-or red bell pepper, papaya, strawberries, tomato juice or foods fortified
+pepper, papaya, strawberries, tomato juice or foods fortified with vitamin

 Garlic and onions have long been touted as immune boosters.
 In a double-blind study published